Customatics/TestRail-Integration/README.md

 # Instruction
 1. Prepare a schedule to run in Leaptest, add cases and environments to it.
 2. Create a TestRail case with STEPS.
 The TestRail case name MUST match a Leaptest case name in the schedule.
 Add as many steps for your case as your schedule has environments.
-Your case MUST have a step per schedule environment.
+Your case MUST have a step per schedule environment (Screenshot 1).
-3. Create TestRail test run with the same cases as Leaptest schedule has.
+3. Create TestRail test run with the same cases as Leaptest schedule has (Screenshot 2).
 4. Press the button "Select Schedule".
-Leaptest integration dialog will open.
+Leaptest integration dialog will open (Screenshot 3).
 5. Enter Leaptest controller URL like http://{hostname}:9000
 6. Press the button "Get Projects and Schedules".
 Project select menu will get all projects, and Schedule select menu will get all schedules of the selected project.
 7. Select the schedule you've prepared.
 8. Enter the time delay parameter in seconds.
 When the schedule is running, the plugin waits for this time and then asks Leaptest controller for schedule state.
 If the schedule is still running, the plugin will wait again.
 If you run cases that are executed within minutes or hours, it's better to set this parameter value equivalent to some minutes, for example 600 for 10 minutes interval.
 9. Select how cases with "done" status should be interpreted.
-10. Enter TestRail URL, you can find it in Administartion => Site Settings => Web Address.
+10. Enter TestRail URL, you can find it in Administartion => Site Settings => Web Address (Screenshot 4).
 11. Enter your Login.
 12. Enter your password.
 13. TestRail URL, login and password are required for TestRail API to set results.